Ultraman82/Rover-2/writeup__Edgar.md

       Rover.vision_image[:,:,1] = rock_map = 255

 #Decision Step()

  First, it checks if there is a data from the vision.

   Yes = It checks the rover is forward mode.

       Yes = It checks there is enough nevigable terrain.

           Yes = It checks the speed is max

               Yes = Keep moving(throttle = 0) within +_ 15 angle adjustment

-              No  = Set throttle value to throttle setting No = Stop
+              No  = Set throttle value to throttle setting

+          No = Stop

-      No = It checkes the velocity of the rover is faster than 0.2 Yes = Keep trying to stop
+      No = It checkes the velocity of the rover is faster than 0.2

+          Yes = Keep trying to stop

           No = It checks if there's a path forward.

               Yes = Start to go forward

               No = Turn around

 #### 2. Launching in autonomous mode your rover can navigate and map autonomously.
 Explain your results and how you might improve them in your writeup.
-By running drive_rover.pyand launching the simulator in autonomous mode, your rover does a reasonably good job at mapping the environment.

-The rover must map at least 40% of the environment with 60% fidelity (accuracy) against the ground truth.
-You must also find (map) the location of at least one rock sample.
-They don't need to pick any rocks up, just have them appear in the map (should happen automatically if their map pixels in Rover.worldmap[:,:,1] overlap with sample locations.)

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.